As a member of the Stanford-Brown-RISD iGEM Team working at the NASA Ames Research Center this Summer 2018, I worked as the team's Design Lead.

 The team logo above was inspired by NASA's Mission Patches that are specifically designed for various space missions.
 The logo is thus able to be associated with NASA and their visual design language.

-The Poster above (printed 2ft x 3ft) drew from the logo's design language, and was presented during tech & science showcases in Mountain View, CA, to further explain our project and goals to the public.
+The Poster above (printed 4ft x 4ft) drew from the logo's design language, and was presented during tech & science showcases in Mountain View, CA, to further explain our project and goals to the public.
+The poster was also used in the final International iGEM Jamboree on October 25 – 28, 2018.

 Above is an excerpt from our Presentation that we will be using for our team's presentation in the upcoming international iGEM Jamboree.
 This has given me the opportunity to investigate how to tell a story with science, as well as how to distill information to be understandable and engaging.